cunnie/writings/i_am_become_forever.md

 "How can I make a mistake?
 How can I do anything?
 I'm imprisoned here, doped-up on thorazine.
 My big accomplishment for the day is making it to the bathroom."

-"Yes, the thorazine will most likely your ability to exercise your powers.
+"Yes, the thorazine will most likely limit your ability to exercise your powers.
 We are not sure of that yet.
 We don't know how you unlock your powers or how to prevent you from unlocking your powers."

-"We're not sure I have 'powers'.
+"I'm not sure I have 'powers'.
 That musical episode with a fiber optic cable was reflected in my dream sequence, but that doesn't mean it was real.
 Two things are clear: first, something had a profound impact on a fiber optic cable;
 second, I had a dream which seemed related.
 But there's no direct causality — it's guesswork, and not terribly compelling guesswork."